-To learn HOW to apply the concepts in this book, work through the competency practices in the Relationship Acuity Leadership Guidebook.
+To learn HOW to apply the concepts in this book, work through the competency practices throughout the Spark What's Inside^m program.
+Printed Guidebook versions of this program are available on request.

 "The real voyage of discovery consists not in seeking new lands but seeing with new eyes".